An Evening with Tim Keller to Benefit Redeemer City to City

 Last fall, Redeemer City to City (CTC) and the Birmingham community came together for a special evening that raised $1.5M.
 Since then, we've worked together to start new churches that bring the gospel of Jesus Christ to global cities.

 CTC looks forward to seeing old friends and welcoming new ones into this vibrant, innovative community of Birmingham partners.
-If you give to CTC and want to add a friend to the guest list, please email [email protected]

 More details to come.